Revel8-io/intuition-snap/REVEL8-README.md

 Revel8 displays real-time trust signals from Intuition's knowledge graph:
 - **Trust Signals**: See how many people have staked that an address is trustworthy (or not)
-- **Community Nicknames**: Human-readable labels assigned by the community
+- **Community Aliases**: Human-readable labels assigned by the community
 - **Economic Weight**: The market cap behind each trust position
 - **Your Position**: Whether you've already staked on this address